Way Back Home (1931 film)

-Way Back Home is a 1931 American Pre-Code drama film directed by William A. Seiter and starring Phillips Lord, Effie Palmer, Frank Albertson, and Bette Davis.
-The screenplay by Jane Murfin is based on characters created for the NBC Radio show Seth Parker by Phillips Lord.
+Way Back Home is a 1931 American pre-Code drama film directed by William A. Seiter and starring Phillips Lord, Effie Palmer, Frank Albertson and Bette Davis.
+The screenplay was written by Jane Murfin based on characters created by Lord for the NBC Radio show Seth Parker.

 Plot

-A decade earlier, Jonesport, Maine preacher Seth Parker and his wife took in motherless infant Robbie Turner after he was abandoned by his sadistic alcoholic father Rufe; young Robbie has always considered the Parkers his parents.
+A decade earlier, Jonesport, Maine preacher Seth Parker and his wife assumed care of motherless infant Robbie Turner after he was abandoned by his sadistic alcoholic father Rufe.
+Young Robbie has always considered the Parkers to be his parents.
 Mary Lucy Duffy, whose father has banished her from their home for fraternizing with farmhand David Clark, is also living with the Parkers, and her romance with David attracts the attention of the local gossips.
-David's mother had run off with a stranger years earlier, and when she returned to Jonesport with an illegitimate infant son, they were shunned by the townspeople.
+David's mother had disappeared with a stranger years earlier, and when she returned to Jonesport with an illegitimate infant son, they were shunned by the townspeople.

 Mary Lucy and David plan to elope to Bangor, but Seth encourages them to stay by offering to pay for a proper wedding.
-Rufe breaks into the Parker home to kidnap Robbie, attacking Mary Lucy when she tries to protect the boy.
-Seth pursues Rufe and Robbie and manages to intercept them before they board a train.
+Rufe forces entry into the Parker home to kidnap Robbie, attacking Mary Lucy when she tries to protect the boy.
+Seth pursues Rufe and Robbie and intercepts them before they board a train.
 Because Seth is not Robbie's legal guardian, the boy is placed in an orphanage until a decision can be made about his future.
 Meanwhile, Seth lectures the townspeople about tolerance and implores them to accept Rose and her newlywed son and his bride.
 Robbie returns to Jonesport, having been legally entrusted to the Parkers' care.